Fisheries Technology Associates is a world leader in

 There are no conflicts of interest, hidden agendas, finder's fees, or product distribution and commission deals with other companies.
 We are, quite simply, here as your purchasing and decision-making advocate, and arm you with the right questions and unbiased answers and information to make the best possible strategic and buying decisions.
 We offer the most up-to-date information, impeccable service, many decades of combined experience, and our unsurpassed know-how and expertise.
 We are consultants in the truest sense of the term.

-Q: I am a potential investor in an aquaculture or commercial fisheries business.
+Q: I am a potential investor in an aquaculture, aquaponics, or commercial fisheries business.
 How can you help me?

 A: We are here to assist you as you investigate possibilities and execute due diligence.
 We will work on your behalf as your advocate and provide you with objective and independent assessments, answers, and opinions based on decades of experience, so you can objectively assess the potential risks and benefits.
 Please visit our Services/Fees page and then give us a call.

-Q: I'm new to aquaculture, fish farming, and fisheries management.
-How do I start a fish farm?
+Q: I'm new to aquaculture, fish farming, aquaponics, and fisheries management.
+How do I start a fish farm or manage a fishery?
 When do I need your services?